Create a player character

 The angle 0° would show the character facing away from the camera, 90° facing to the right, and so forth.

-Our character will support walking in 8 directions, so we set up the
+For this example, our character will support walking in 8 directions, so we set

 Warning